 All volunteers must be 18 or older.
 Volunteer needs fluctuate throughout the year.

 Do you love to engage people about the natural sciences?
 The Academy's docents use an informal and conversational approach with guests to spark curiosity, inspire action, and foster an interest in continued scientific discovery.
 Docents are trained in theory and best practices of informal engagement, taught fundamental scientific principles and Academy initiatives, and receive training in Specialty Areas.

 The docent program requires its volunteers to work three, 3.5-hour shifts per month during a minimum six-month commitment.

-Please complete the volunteer application and select docent under interests if you'd like to learn more.
+Interested?
+Please complete the volunteer application and select the "Docent" checkbox under "Museum Area of Interest" if you'd like to learn more.

 Explore our current opportunities!

 This training program is designed to provide an in-depth, hands-on experience for people interested in pursuing a career in informal education.
 Participants will work alongside our Student Education team to learn about the different facets of school programs in a museum.

 Applicants must be available at least two weekdays per week (Monday-Thursday) from 8:30am-2:00pm from end of August–December and/or January–May.

 Not your typical Saturday night out!
 Learn to engage with guests and how to easily share science conversations and stories with them at all types of private evening parties and events.
 Special Events guests are often first time guests.
 Helping them explore the wonder of our natural world is often the first step in inspiring them to make small changes that further the Academy’s mission to sustain life on our planet.
 Share hope for the planet and have fun as a Special Events volunteer.